Unity-Technologies/com.unity.probuilder/Documentation~/workflow-edit-tasks.md

 - **Make a building with towers**: start with a [cube](Cube.md) and [inset](Face_Inset.md) on the top face, then [extrude](Face_Extrude.md) upward.
 Repeat this as many times as you like.
 You could also [subdivide the top face](Face_Subdivide.md) to create multiple extrusions.

+<span style="color:blue">@DEVNOTE: Do you have some good examples for using the Cut tool to make either objects or buildings for this section here? </span>

 ## Finding more inspiration

 Use the Unity ProBuilder channel to find videos that demonstrate how to use the tools effectively: